 Most marketers will want to activate influencers across all digital media channels simultaneously.
 This is not the right thing to do.
 It’s a progression.
 The process requires nurturing influencers through the purchase funnel.
 You start with basic influencer relations at the left and move slowly to the right.

 It’s important to note that PESO isn’t meant to describe the order in which you might activate influencers.
-It’s an acronym that describes integrated marketing and how all the channels fit together.
+Instead, it’s an acronym that describes integrated marketing and how all the channels fit together.

-You’ll notice below that PESO marketing model is not in the same order as the acronym.
+You’ll notice below that the PESO marketing model is not in the same order as the acronym.
 You start with earned media because that’s the easy way in.
 Anybody can do this, and it doesn’t require much effort or budget.

 The process works like this: You identify the top influencers, add them to a Twitter list, segment them by topic areas, and several times a day, scroll through the influencer’s content and like, comment, share — like, comment, share.
-And this is something you should always be doing in addition to your branded content, paid social, and everything else.
+And this is something you should always do in addition to your branded content, paid social, and everything else.

 With shared media, you should be creating content based on what is trending within the influencer conversations.
 You are acknowledging their expertise in the market through targeted engagement.
 Naturally, they will engage with you by following your account and sharing your content.
 That’s precisely what you want them to do.

-It’s also essential in this phase to add tech influencers to a custom listening panel.
-I often write about audience analytics, but an audience is a group of influencers, in this case.
+In this phase, tech influencers must be added to a custom listening panel.
+I often write about audience analytics, but an audience is a group of influencers.

 Once you add them to a social listening panel like Brandwatch, you should monitor what they are saying as a group or individually to get actionable insights that will then inform your content.

 Now then, you move into paid media.

 With paid, activating influencers becomes more expensive and more strategic.
 So assume you engage with the top 500 influencers and journalists in digital transformation.
 You create content based on what those influencers say and target them with it.
 It’s an influencer cycle that works effectively:

 - Identify tech influencers